Convene, Connect, and Catalyze Action

 - Advocating for funding and policies that support our members’ programs and projects, especially through the public health and economic crises.

-- Leveraging local and regional data -like the Conservation Lands Network and the Bay Area Green Stimulus Opportunities report – to build coalitions and influence decision making.
+- Leveraging local and regional data to build coalitions and influence decision making.

 We have a once-in-a-lifetime opportunity to reshape how we live together on this planet because of the public health and economic crises we’re facing.
 Our members are part of the solution and this report makes that case.